szorfein/dots/README.md

     [data.system]
       sound = "pulseaudio"

-It will install firefox rather than brave-bin and modify a lot of things in the install.
+It will install firefox rather than brave-bin and modify a lot of things during the install.

 ## Apply
 `apply` will install all the dependencies and add files to your $HOME.